 (*1) Until December 31, 2037, a 0.315% reconstruction tax will be added, resulting in a flat rate of 20.315%.

-Please note that, as mentioned above, profits and losses from overseas FX brokers such as Exness cannot be combined with those from domestic FX brokers.
+Please note that, as mentioned above, profits and losses from overseas FX brokers—such as Exness—cannot be combined with those from domestic FX brokers.

-The income tax filing process involves preparing a tax return, submitting it to the tax office, and paying the income tax.
-You can complete all or part of these procedures using a computer or smartphone, or by mailing the forms or bringing them to the tax office in person.
-Please choose the method that works best for you.The most convenient method is "e-Tax (National Tax Agency Electronic Filing and Payment System)."
+The income tax filing process involves preparing a tax return, submitting it to the tax office, and paying your income tax.
+You can complete all or part of these procedures using a computer or smartphone, or by mail or in person at a tax office.
+Please file your tax return using the method that suits you best.The most convenient method is “e-Tax (National Tax Electronic Filing and Payment System).”
 Simply follow the on-screen instructions to enter your information, and the system will automatically calculate your tax liability and complete the income tax payment process for you.
 Other options include using accounting software or hiring a tax accountant.

-When filing your annual tax return, you must accurately report your annual income and deductions to determine and pay the correct amount of tax.
-If you make a mistake in the amounts and end up overpaying or underpaying, you will have to file an amended return, which is time-consuming and requires additional effort.
-Please also note that if you realize after the filing deadline that you underreported your income, you may be subject to a penalty for underreporting.
+When filing your tax return, you must accurately report your annual income and deductions to determine and pay the correct amount of tax.
+If you make a mistake in the amounts and end up overpaying or underpaying taxes, you will have to file an amended return, which is time-consuming and requires additional effort.
+Please also note that if you realize after the tax filing deadline that you underreported your income, you may be subject to a penalty for underreporting.
 The documents required for filing your tax return are primarily as follows.

-| Tax Return (for offline filing) | You can obtain these forms for free at your local tax office, city hall, or bank.
-You can also download them from the National Tax Agency website or use e-Tax to prepare your tax return. |
+| Tax Return (Offline) | You can obtain these forms for free at your local tax office, city hall, bank, or other similar locations.
+You can also download them from the National Tax Agency’s website or use e-Tax to prepare your tax return. |

-| Certificate of Deduction | We may not be able to confirm certain deductions based solely on information from your resident registration.
-If you are eligible for deductions such as National Health Insurance premiums, private insurance premiums, or medical expenses, please have the relevant documents ready. |
+| Certificate of Deduction | There may be cases where we cannot confirm certain deductions based solely on information from your resident registration.
+If you are eligible for deductions such as National Health Insurance premiums, private insurance premiums, or medical expense deductions, please have the relevant documents ready. |

-| Receipts for expenses | Please prepare receipts for necessary expenses, such as books related to FX trading, seminar registration fees, and the purchase and monthly fees for devices required for trading. |
+| Receipts for Expenses | Please prepare receipts for necessary expenses, such as books related to FX trading, seminar registration fees, and the purchase costs and monthly fees for devices required for trading. |

-| Withholding Tax Statement (for Salaried Employees) | Your year-end tax adjustment withholding statement will be distributed by your employer by the end of January. |
+| Withholding Tax Statement (for Salaried Employees) | Your year-end tax adjustment withholding statement will be distributed by your employer by around the end of January. |

 | Annual Transaction Report | You can easily download your annual trading report from Exness via MT4/MT5.
-If you trade across multiple accounts, including those with other brokers, you must obtain reports for all of them. |
+If you trade across multiple accounts—including accounts with other brokers—you must obtain reports for all of them. |

-| My Number Card and Proof of Identity | If you file your tax return via e-Tax, you will need to scan your My Number Card.
-If you file by mail or in person at a tax office, you will need to provide your My Number Card or other identification documents. |
+| My Number Card and Proof of Identity | If you file your tax return using e-Tax, you must scan your My Number Card.
+If you file by mail or in person at a tax office, you will need your My Number Card or other identification documents. |

-| Tax Return (for offline filing) |
+| Tax Return (Offline) |

-You can obtain these forms for free at your local tax office, city hall, or bank.
-You can also download them from the National Tax Agency website or use e-Tax to prepare your tax return. |
+You can obtain these forms for free at your local tax office, city hall, bank, or other similar locations.
+You can also download them from the National Tax Agency’s website or use e-Tax to prepare your tax return. |

 | Certificate of Deduction |

-We may not be able to confirm certain deductions based solely on information from your resident registration.
-Please have any relevant documents on hand, such as those for National Health Insurance premiums, private insurance premiums, or medical expense deductions. |
+There may be cases where we cannot confirm certain deductions based solely on information from your resident registration.
+If you are eligible for deductions such as National Health Insurance premiums, private insurance premiums, or medical expense deductions, please have the relevant documents ready. |

-| Receipts for expenses |
+| Receipts for Expenses |

-Please prepare receipts for necessary expenses, such as books related to FX trading, seminar registration fees, and the purchase and monthly fees for devices required for trading. |
+Please prepare receipts for necessary expenses, such as books related to FX trading, seminar registration fees, and the purchase costs and monthly fees for devices required for trading. |

 | Withholding Tax Statement (for Salaried Employees) |

-Your year-end tax adjustment withholding statement will be distributed by your employer by the end of January. |
+Your year-end tax adjustment withholding statement will be distributed by your employer by around the end of January. |

 | Annual Transaction Report |

 You can easily download your annual trading report from Exness via MT4/MT5.
-If you trade across multiple accounts, including those with other brokers, you must obtain reports for all of them. |
+If you trade across multiple accounts—including accounts with other brokers—you must obtain reports for all of them. |

 | My Number Card and Proof of Identity |

-If you file your tax return using e-Tax, you will need to scan your My Number Card.
-If you file by mail or in person at a tax office, you will need to present your My Number Card or other identification documents. |
+If you file your tax return using e-Tax, you must scan your My Number Card.
+If you file by mail or in person at a tax office, you will need your My Number Card or other identification documents. |

 | Cost of purchasing equipment | Depreciation |

-| 100,000 yen or more but less than 200,000 yen | The purchase price is expensed over a three-year useful life |
+| 100,000 yen or more but less than 200,000 yen | The purchase price is expensed over a useful life of 3 years. |

-| 200,000 yen or more | The purchase price is expensed over a four-year useful life |
+| 200,000 yen or more | The purchase price is expensed over a useful life of 4 years. |

 | Cost of purchasing equipment |